 - Award items to the spouse who wants them, primarily uses them, or in whose name they are in, in that order of priority.
 In our example, each spouse received the car he or she customarily drove.

-What Is Separate Property vs Community Property?
+III.
+What Is the Difference Between Separate Property & Community Property?

 Separate property is what a spouse either acquired prior to the marriage or after the parties’ separation.
 Community property is what the either party acquired during the marriage.
 The key factor is the date of acquisition.